Augmentation-aware Self-supervised Learning with Conditioned Projector: Experiments

-In this section, we examine the impact of different hyperparameters of \our{}.
-We compare different variants of MoCo-v2+\our{} on the same classification and regression tasks as in Section \ref{sec:exp:downstream}.
-We rank the models from best to worst performance on each task and report the average ranks in Table \ref{tab:ablation_brief}.
-We provide the detailed results in the supplementary material. \paragraph{Augmentation information contents} -- We compare conditioning the projector with different subsets of augmentation information.
-The average best representation is trained with conditioning on all possible augmentation information.
-Moreover, using the additional \textbf{color difference} ($\omega^d$) information additionally improves the results, indicating that it is indeed useful to consider not only augmentation parameters but also information about its effects. \paragraph{Impact of utilizing color difference information} -- We verify that the improved performance of \our{} does not stem solely from using augmentation information that has not been considered in prior works.
-We compare a variant of AugSelf which learns to predict color difference values $(\omega^d)$ in addition to augmentation information used by ~\cite{lee2021improving}, i.e. cropping ($\omega^c$) and color jittering ($\omega^j$), as well as a variant of \our{} conditioned on all augmentation information \emph{except} $\omega^d$ (i.e. $\omega^{\{c,j,b,f,g\}}$).
-We find that while including $\omega^d$ improves the performance of AugSelf and \our{}, both variants of \our{} achieve better results than both variants of AugSelf. \paragraph{Method of conditioning the projector} -- We compare conditioning the projector through (i) concatenation, element-wise (ii) addition or (iii) multiplication, or (iv) using $\pi$ as an input to a hypernetwork \cite{ha2016hypernetworks} which generates the parameters of $\pi$.
-Conditioning through \textbf{concatenation} and \textbf{addition} yields on average the strongest performance on downstream tasks.
-We choose to utilize the \textbf{concatenation} method in our experiments, as it requires a slightly smaller \guidingnet{}. \paragraph{Size of the \guidingnet{}} -- While \our{} is robust to the size of the $\gamma$ MLP, using the depth and hidden size of 6 and 64, respectively, yields the strongest downstream performance.
-In particular, the variant of \our{} that utilizes the \guidingnet{} performs better than the variant that concatenates $\mathbf{e}$ to raw augmentation embeddings $\mathbf{\omega}$.
-Given such an architecture of the \guidingnet{}, our computation overhead is negligible as we increase the overall number of parameters by around $0.1\%$.
-We refer to the supplementary material for the detailed ablation of the \guidingnet{}'s hidden size.
+\paragraph{Impact of utilizing color difference information} We verify that the improved performance of \our{} does not stem solely from using augmentation information that has not been considered in prior works, i.e. color difference $(\omega^d)$.
+We compare a variant of AugSelf which learns to predict color difference values in addition to augmentation information used by~\cite{lee2021improving}, i.e. cropping ($\omega^c$) and color jittering ($\omega^j$), as well as a variant of \our{} conditioned on all augmentation information \emph{except} $\omega^d$ (i.e. $\omega^{\{c,j,b,f,g\}}$).
+We find that while including $\omega^d$ improves the performance of AugSelf and \our{}, both variants of \our{} achieve better results than both variants of AugSelf. {We also compare variants \our{} conditioned with the same parameters as used with AugSelf, i.e. $\omega^{\{c,j\}}$ and $\omega^{\{c,j,d\}}$.
+Models that use only the jittering and cropping information ($\omega^{\{c,j\}}$) perform similarly, achieving the mean ranks of 4.53 and 4.23.
+In the case of $\omega^{\{c,j,d\}}$, \our{} and AugSelf differ by a larger margin, achieving the mean rank of 2.76, and 3.69 respectively.
+The above results underscore the usefulness of using all available augmentation parameters, including color difference, in \our{}.
+In contrast, Lee et. al.~\cite{lee2021improving} observe that predicting all augmentation parameters in AugSelf lowers the quality of the trained model.}